CESNET/du-docs/docs/ansys.md

 In the third part of the form, you select if you desire persistent home, i.e., home that will be preserved even if you uninstall the application.
 Note: persistent home is bound with application name from the very beginning of install form.
 It means, if you set name to `ansys`, persistent home will be bound with name `ansys`.
 If you select the name `ansys-0` next time, you get new home that is bound with the name `ansys-0`.

 In this part, you can select **e-infra** storage to connect to the application.
 If you check `External Storage`, few more options appear.
 You can select storage and access credentials.
 Currently, only `storage-brno12-cerit.metacentrum.cz` is supported.
-Username is e-infra ([metacentrum](https://metavo.metacentrum.cz/)) login and password **is not** Metacentrum password, but different set by administrator.
+Username is e-infra ([metacentrum](https://metavo.metacentrum.cz/)) login and password **is not** Metacentrum password, but different set by administrator, [ask](mailto:k8s@ics.muni.cz) if you need to set.
+We are preparing more convenient way.
 This storage is mounted to `/storage` directory.

 ![appform1](ansys/appform3.png)

 In the fourth part  of the form, you can select requested resources.
 This step is optional. `Minimum` CPU or RAM is guaranteed amount of CPU and RAM, system reserves these resources for the application.
 However, the application can exceed guaranteed resources up to `Maximum`.
 However, in this case, resources are not exclusive and can be shared among other applications.
 If the application exceeds `Maximum` CPU, it gets limited, if it exceeds `Maximum` RAM, it gets terminated (you will see OOMKill report) and restarted.
+See note above about maximum values.

 Finally, you can hit install.